lupapiste/geo-conversion/README.md

 ## License

-Copyright © 2016 Solita Oy.
+Copyright © 2020 Cloudpermit Oy.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.